Svetixbot/restorant/readme.md

 ```

 ### Directive
-Directive is a concepts which provides a monadic api on top of unfiltered.
+Directive is a concept which provides a monadic api on top of unfiltered.
 We can leverage a monadic behaivor of directive, by:
  1. spliting the logic of our http handlers into small independent functions.
  2. combining this little functions together in an imperetive way.